nandinibirjani237-stack/Introduction-to-Computers/README.md

 **Abacus (2500 BC):** The earliest known computing tool used for basic arithmetic.
 **Pascaline (1642):** Blaise Pascal invented the first mechanical digital calculator to help with tax collection.
 **Analytical Engine (1834):** Designed by Charles Babbage (the "Father of the Computer"), this steam-powered machine introduced the concepts of an adder, memory, and sequential program execution.
+### The Five Generations of Digital Computing
+Modern electronic digital computers are categorized into five distinct generations based on the technological breakthrough that powered them: